Shelrothman/uncle_markdown/AI_AGENT_GUIDE.md

 - Modal dialogs for new file/folder creation

 #### Editor (Editor.tsx)
-- Split-pane layout: textarea (left) + markdown preview (right)
+- **Line-by-Line WYSIWYG**: MarkText-style editing where each line can be edited independently
+  - Click on a line to edit raw markdown
+  - Click away or blur to render the preview
+  - Line numbers displayed on the left (50px width, gray color)
+- **Keyboard Navigation**:
+  - Enter: Create new line below and focus it
+  - Backspace (at line start): Merge with previous line
+  - Arrow Up/Down: Navigate between lines
+  - Escape: Exit edit mode and return to preview
+- **Performance Optimizations**:
+  - Memoized LinePreview component with React.memo
+  - useCallback for all event handlers
+  - useMemo for lines array
+  - requestAnimationFrame for smooth focus transitions
+  - CSS contain and will-change properties
-- Auto-save: 500ms debounce after typing stops
+- **Auto-save**: 500ms debounce after typing stops
-- Live preview using react-markdown with GFM support
+- **Markdown Features**:
   - Inline code rendering: VSCode-style with amber color (#e8ab53)
   - Color highlight syntax: `red:text`, `blue:text`, `green:text`, etc.
   - Code blocks: Gradient headers with language labels and copy buttons
+  - Blockquotes: GitHub-style with left border (#4ec9b0) and italic text
   - Syntax highlighting and sanitization for security

 #### Header (Header.tsx)
 - App title branding